apersaud2018/time-sheet-test/README.md

 ## Project Notes

 Time table is done in a 0-24 hour format to allow for a full 24 hour range.
-The description field was saved as "Description" in the json file.
+The description field was saved as "Description" in the JSON file.
-To maintain consitency, "Tech Lead" was renamed "TechLead".

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).